zhsun0357/Seeing-Far-in-the-Dark-with-Patterned-Flash/README.md

 # Seeing-Far-in-the-Dark-with-Patterned-Flash
-Code and data release for the ECCV 2022 manuscript "[Seeing Far in the Dark with Patterned Flash]"
+Code and data release for the ECCV 2022 manuscript "[Seeing Far in the Dark with Patterned Flash]" (ECCV 2022)

 [Seeing Far in the Dark with Patterned Flash]: https://arxiv.org/pdf/2207.12570.pdf